pg-spot-ops/pg-spot-operator/docs/README_integration.md

 # Integrating with user applications

-Although the Community Edition is optimized for more light use, one can use it also to power real applications (given they cope with the possible service interruptions of course) by either providing a "setup finished" callback hook or just running in special `--connstr-output-only` mode.
+Although the Community Edition is optimized for more light use, one can use it also to power real applications (given they cope with the possible service interruptions of course) by either:

+* Providing a "setup finished" callback script to do "something" with the resulting VM / Postgres info
+* Running in special `--connstr-output-only` mode
+* Specifying an S3 (or compatible) bucket where to push the connect string

 ## Pipe-friendly `--connstr-output-only` mode